mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **reference**<`IT`>(subType: *`IT`*, options?: *[ReferenceOptions](#referenceoptions)<`IT`>*): `IReferenceType`<`IT`>

-Creates a reference to another type, which should have defined an identifier.
+`types.reference` - Creates a reference to another type, which should have defined an identifier.
 See also the [reference and identifiers](https://github.com/mobxjs/mobx-state-tree#references-and-identifiers) section.
-*__alias__*: types.reference

 **Type parameters:**